 In this list, we’re counting down the 12 best knight movies!
 With all the plagues and general wretchedness that went on in the dark ages, you would think waging wars would be the last thing on the minds of the people of the era.
 However, if you believe most knight movies to be historically accurate, it’s the exact opposite.

 In these movies, the medieval period is mostly portrayed as a time of glory and fortitude, where noble knights gallantly fought evil forces and attended prestigious jousting tournaments.
 Whether factually correct or not, knight movies have given us some of the most exciting heroes, action, drama, and entertainment in movie history, so let the countdown begin!

-11 / 12.
-Ladyhawke (1985)
+2. Ladyhawke (1985)

 Philipe “The Mouse” Gaston is a kind-hearted thief who manages to escape the city of Aquila, ruled by a cruel bishop.
 When the bishop’s soldiers follow him, he is rescued by a mysterious knight named Etienne Navarre.
 He offers protection in exchange for help, but Philipe refuses.

-But when he learns that Navarre’s faithful hawk is actually a young lady that a vicious curse turns her into a hawk by day, he decides to do the right thing.
+But when he learns that Navarre’s faithful hawk is actually a young lady and that a vicious curse turns her into a hawk by day, he decides to do the right thing.

-10 / 12.
-First Knight (1995)
+3. First Knight (1995)

 King Arthur dedicated his reign to promoting justice and peace.
 Now, old and tired of wars, he is forced to go out to one last battle against the treacherous knight Malagant.
 He desires the throne of Camelot for himself.
 Meanwhile, Arthur’s new bride, Lady Guinevere of Leonese, and the new knight, Sir Lancelot, betray the king in their own way.

 First Knight is especially notable within Arthurian cinema for its dispense of magical elements and the substantial age difference between Arthur and Guinevere.

-9 / 12.
-Black Death (2010)
+4. Black Death (2010)

 In 1348 the black plague strikes England mercilessly.
 Only a small remote village, far beyond a distant forest seems to remain untouched by the pestilence.
 The village is believed to be led by a necromancer, who brings the dead to life.